kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->
 - Risk 1: Driver adoption lag
-  - Mitigation: Keep scalar compatibility; allow opt-in `coerceScalarToList`
+  - Mitigation: scalar is treated as single value list
 - Risk 2: Scheduler performance overhead
   - bound lengths of the list-typed attribute values